Detect and Recognize Faces with Luxand FaceSDK

 How does it differ from existing systems?
 Most current video identification systems are based on key frame processing.
 In other words, they discard information available in the motion stream, and revert to still image recognition instead.
 This design approach requires a set of sophisticated preliminary enrolment procedures where the subject’s face is captured against plain background at various angles and posed expressions.

-FaceSDK 6.2 implements a true motion-based video identification system.
+FaceSDK 6.5.1 implements a self-learning AI video identification system.
 It automatically recognizes and tags all faces encountered in a video stream.
 Personalizing any identified subject becomes a simple matter of putting a name tag on it, or linking its tag to a database record.
 No special enrolment procedure is ever required.
-In addition, recognition rate is significantly higher in true motion-based recognition systems compared to traditional key frame-based ones.
-On comprehensive Multi-PIE tests, the recognition rate increases from 23% to 89% with video-based identification compared to key frame-based identification, considering that just a single image of a subject is enrolled and false acceptance rate is 0.06%.
+In addition, recognition rate is significantly higher in self-learning recognition systems compared to traditional key frame-based ones.
+On comprehensive Multi-PIE tests, the recognition rate increases sevenfold with video-based identification compared to key frame-based identification, considering that just a single image of a subject is enrolled and false acceptance rate is 0.06%.